-So, for example, if someone falls on a premises and makes a claim, even if there is no lawsuit filed, that business may be under an obligation to preserve video camera footage, photos, or documents involving the accident.
+So, for example, if someone falls on a premise and makes a claim, even if there is no lawsuit filed, that business may be under an obligation to preserve video camera footage, photos, or documents involving the accident.
 If a business says that products provided to it were defective, the business would need to preserve the products, being reasonably confident that they will be the subject of litigation.

 The duty to preserve evidence extends to electronic evidence as well, such as emails, texts, or documents stored on computers or in the cloud.
 However, Florida law does make an exception for evidence that is lost due to routine loss or maintenance of electronic systems.

 This likely covers “accidental” deletions that may occur by systems that automatically delete information, such as phone messages that delete after certain periods of time, or video recordings that record over themselves periodically.